Donald Trump must be held responsible for inciting today’s terrorism

 Information overload.
 A singular saturation.
 Synapses on the verge of surrender.

-After mounting suspense, electoral experts on Twitter went a crucial step beyond cable news, calling the second race of the runoff election in Georgia—the one between Jon Ossoff and David Perdue—a victory that handed control of the Senate to the Democrats and signaled the Trump fever may have finally broken for many of them.
+After mounting suspense, electoral experts on Twitter went a crucial step beyond cable news, calling the second race of the runoff election in Georgia—the one between Jon Ossoff and David Perdue—a victory that handed control of the Senate to the Democrats and signaled that Trump fever may have finally broken.

 What happened next, however—the national crisis still unfolding at the time of this writing—proved that this is simply not the case.